Table of Contents

 - Prevent unsafe spaces by:

-- Dealing promptly with any disclosures and reports; and
+- Dealing promptly with any disclosures and reports

 “This statement originates from the QWF Policy on Safer Spaces and Events, and we expect all those attending to honour it.
 The QWF is proudly dedicated to working toward a safe, respectful, and inclusive environment for everyone.
 We will not tolerate any behaviour that is predatory, harassing, or hateful.
-No participant at a QWF event should ever be made to feel physically or psychologically unsafe, intimidated, or harassed.
-So please look out for each other, and if you need support tonight, feel free to talk to one of the Active Listeners wearing yellow badges, who are here for you.
-They are [identify representatives by name, location, and identifying badge or other marker].
-You can read the full policy, which includes the reporting process, on the QWF website.”
+No participant at a QWF gathering should ever be made to feel physically or psychologically unsafe, intimidated, or harassed.
+So please look out for each other, and if you need support tonight, feel free to talk to one of the Active Listeners, who are wearing identifying badges; they are here for you.
+[Identify representatives by name, location, and identifying badge or other marker.]
+You can read the full Safer Spaces policy, which includes the reporting process, on the QWF website.”

 2. Policy Scope